rafaelperozin/players-app/README.md

 * RXJS

 ## STEP BY STEP
+Follow the steps below to run the project on your computer.
 1. Clone the repository
 2. In the ExpressServer folder run ``` npm install ```
 3. In the AngularApp folder run ``` npm install ```